park250ss/Table-Track/REPORT.md

 #### Table 14: Comparison of Solutions
 ![image](https://github.com/user-attachments/assets/ae42218f-be82-4ae6-bcb6-10f498387b3d)
+>
+> Solution #1 <br />
+> - Economic Factors: This program is free to use
+> - Sustainability and Environmental Factors: The reservation made on electronic devices
+> - Societal Impacts: It has limited impact as it has minimal reduction in workload for employees
+> - Reliability: It has low reliability as most test cases failed
+> - Ethics: It has limited consideration as it only provides limited functionality
+> - Summary: This solution was the most basic and only allowed users to enter minimal information.
+Most test cases failed, indicating low reliability and limited functionality.

 > Our design took societal constraints into consideration by ensuring that our product would be beneficial for a restaurants' employees and help them lessen their workload.
 By giving the customer's the ability to make and update their own reservations, employees no longer have to personally accept calls for reservations.
 > Our product also took safety constraints into consideration by only allowing employees to make and view changes with a specific code.
 This ensures that no one except for employees can view and edit reservations.
 > We took economic constraints into consideration as our product would be completely free to use for any restaurant.